jdtuck/fdasrvf_R/README.md

 noise With applications to SONAR data," IEEE Journal of Oceanic Engineering, Vol 29, no. 2. pp 318-330, Apr 2014.

+Srivastava, A., Klassen, E., Joshi, S., Jermyn, I., (2011).
+Shape analysis of elastic curves in euclidean spaces.
+Pattern Analysis and Machine Intelligence, IEEE Transactions on 33 (7), 1415-1428.

 S. Kurtek, A. Srivastava, and W. Wu.
 Signal estimation under random time-warpings and nonlinear signal alignment.
 In Proceedings of Neural Information Processing Systems (NIPS), 2011.